ArcturusSky/ArcturusSky/README.md

 ---

 ## 🧠 Soft Skills:
-- **Creativity & Problem Solving**: I love thinking outside the box to tackle challenges.
+- **Creativity & Problem Solving**: I especially like to fix codes and having a problem to solve
-- **Adaptability**: Quick to learn new technologies and methodologies, ensuring I can easily transition from one language to another.
+- **Adaptability**: Quick to adapt to new technologies and methodologies, ensuring I can transition from one language to another.
-- **Leadership & Communication**: Experience working in collaborative environments and managing team projects.
 - **Empathy & Networking**: I value building strong professional relationships and helping others grow.

 ---

 ## 🎮 Interests:
-- **Art**: Digital drawing, piano, and creative design.
+- **Art**: Digital drawing, piano and singing.
 - **Gaming**: Passionate about video games in general I can play RPGs, simulations, action games, strategy games, indie games or AAA.
+Except horror games.
 Always looking for ways to integrate my gaming experiences into my coding projects.

 ### 🔭 **Currently exploring**: Web Development, Game Development, Open Source Projects
-### 🌱 **Learning**: Svelte, Flask, Game Development
+### 🌱 **Learning**: Svelte, Phaser, HTML Canva 2D, Game Development

 ---